MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-adobe-commerce-provider.md

     > [!NOTE]
     > If you use a left-to-right (LTR) language, the setting is in the lower-left corner.

-#### Set up pricelist mapping
+#### Set up price list mapping

-Next, you must set up pricelist mapping.
+Next, you must set up price list mapping.

-To set up pricelist mapping, follow these steps.
+To set up price list mapping, follow these steps.

 1. Go to **Mappings \> Price Lists**.
 1. Select **New**.